MicrosoftEdge/MSEdgeExplainers/IframeMediaPause/iframe_media_pausing.md

 ## Interoperability with other Web API's

 Given that there exists many ways for a website to render audio in the broader web platform, this proposal has points of contact with many API's.
-To be more specific, there are two scenarios where this interaction might happen:
+To be more specific, there are two scenarios where this interaction might happen.
+Let's consider an iframe, which is not allowed to play `media-playback-while-not-rendered`:
 - Scenario 1: When the iframe is not rendered and it attempts to play audio; and
-- Scenario 2: When the iframe is already playing audio and stops rendering.
-Once rendering again, to resume playback, we recommend that websites wait for a new user gesture to do so.

-For the first scenario, the APIs should behave as if they didn't have permission in the first place to play audio.
+  - Callers should treat this scenario as if they weren't allowed to start media playback.
 Like when the [`autoplay` permission policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Permissions-Policy/autoplay) is set to `'none'` for an iframe.
+- Scenario 2: When the iframe is already playing audio and stops being rendered during media playback.
-Regarding the second scenario, we propose that the API's behave as if the user had paused the media playback.
+  - Callers should treat this scenario as if the user had paused media playback.

 The following subsections covers how this proposal could interact with Web APIs that render audio.